A national treasure

-The British Library, with 14 million books, 920,000 journal and newspaper titles, 58 million patents, three million sound recordings, and much more is just up the road.
+The British Library, with 14 million books, 920,000 journal and newspaper titles, 58 million patents, three million sound recordings and much more, is just up the road.
 The Wiener Library, one of the world's leading and most extensive archives on the Holocaust and Nazi era, is also in Bloomsbury.
-The Library's unique collection of over one million items includes published and unpublished works, press cuttings, photographs and eyewitness testimony.

-The vibrant streets of Soho, the cinemas around Leicester Square, the theatres of the West End, the restaurants of Chinatown – they’re all tantalisingly close to the Montague either on foot or by tube.
-Shaftesbury theatre is just a few minutes' walk away and is famous for having shown some of theatre's most magical productions including Peggy Sue Got Married, Thoroughly Modern Millie, High Society, Daddy Cool and Hairspray.
+The vibrant streets of Soho, the cinemas around Leicester Square, the theatres of the West End, the restaurants of Chinatown – they’re all tantalisingly close to The Montague either on foot or by tube.
+Shaftesbury Theatre is just a few minutes walk away and is famous for some of the theatre's most magical productions.
 A little further down the road is the Cambridge Theatre, a beautifully decorated Grade II listed building in the heart of London.
-A wonderful theatre that has staged some timeless classics.